axanthos/orange3-textable/docs/doc/merging_annotating.rst

 .. meta::
-   :description: Orange Textable documentation, merging and annotations
+   :description: Orange Textable documentation, merging and annotating
    :keywords: Orange, Textable, documentation, annotation, merge

-Merging and annotations
+Merging and annotating
 =====================
 Whenever Textable widgets manipulate text contents, they can manipulate annotations instead: you can search for segments attached to specific